PDFs by language

 Most cancers that start in the peritoneum (lining of the pelvis) look and behave like a cancer that started in the ovary and spread.
-They also cause the CA-125 level to go up.
+They also cause CA-125 levels to go up.
 These cancers are called primary peritoneal carcinoma and are treated like ovarian cancer.

-More information about ovarian, fallopian tube, and primary peritoneal cancers can be found in our document Ovarian Cancer.
+More information about ovarian, fallopian tube, and primary peritoneal cancers can be found in Ovarian Cancer.